dgxo/dgxo.github.io/docs/index.md

 ```
 Next, we assign the __index member on the class back to itself.
 This is a handy trick that lets us use the class's table as the metatable for instances as well.

-When we construct an instance, we'll tell Lua to use our __index value to find values that are missing in our instances.
+When we construct an instance, we'll tell Luau to use our __index value to find values that are missing in our instances.
 It's sort of like prototype in JavaScript, if you're familiar.
 ```lua
 MyClass.__index = MyClass
 ```